percona/percona-xtradb-cluster/doc/source/wsrep-files-index.rst

   Examples of this file look like this:

-  In case server node has this state when not running it means that that node crashed during the transaction processing. ::
+  In case the server node has this state when not running, the node crashed during the transaction processing. ::

     # GALERA saved state